 Exercising with Complete Spinal Cord Injury

-The best exercises for complete spinal cord injury consist entirely of passive range of motion exercises.
+The best exercises for complete spinal cord injury encourage passive range of motion.

 Passive range of motion exercises are movements that your physical therapist or caregiver will make for you.

-When your joints and muscles don’t get used for long periods of time, they get tight and stiff, which leads to spasticity.
+When your joints and muscles don’t get used for long periods of time, they get tight and stiff, which severely limits your movements and reduces circulation.

 Potential Treatments for Complete Spinal Cord Injury